uditalias/swamp/README.md

 ##Features

 * Run any Node.JS, Python, Ruby and other services
-* Restart services automatically when file changes are recorded
 * Keep services running again and again(...) automatically when they crash
 * Swamp logs everything!
 * Manage global environments and environments variables
 * Manage environments and environments variables for each service
 * Monitor CPU and Memory usage of each service
-* Create Unix Sockets for internal communication
 * Fully featured real-time Web Dashboard to control everything in the Swamp
 * Full REST API for hooking and receiving Swamp data
-* More!

 - - -
 ## Install